finos/legend/showcases/data/End To End Examples/Build an M2M hosted service/info.md

 By doing this, you are able to take in input data and transform this data from source to target.

-In this example, our input data is stored in JSON format in `data::IBMFirmData`.
+In this example, our input data is stored in JSON format in `data::MyFirmData`.

 Our JSON data is connected to via `mapping::FirmConnection`, and `mapping::FirmRuntime` uses the connection to map the data into the model.